 The term telepresence describes any technology which enables a person to simulate being in one location when they are in another location.
 This can include observing the surroundings of their virtual location, or even interacting with objects or people in that secondary location.

-Basic telepresence systems will include only visual and audio feedback, frequently by streaming video to the user through a static camera mountain in the secondary location.
+Basic telepresence systems will include only visual and audio feedback.
+Frequently, this is accomplished by streaming video to the user through a static camera mountain in the secondary location.
 A simple form of interaction is letting the user control the direction/orientation of the camera, so they can see more of the surroundings in the remote location.

 There are different degrees of fidelity, or immersion, into a remote environment that a telepresence system can afford users.
 Virtual reality systems can be considered an extension of telepresence technologies, which operate with the goal of giving the user of the VR system greater immersion into the simulated environment they are perceiving.

-While the degree of immersion for the operator is important to consider, how the people interacting with the operator experience the communication is also an important consideration.
-Good telepresence robots can help make the experience of interacting with a person through a robot less jarring.
+While the degree of immersion for the operator is important to consider, how people interact with the operator is also an important consideration.
+Good telepresence robots can help make the experience less jarring.

 Telepresence robots can simulate the height of a person by having the camera and display be mounted on a pole, with the camera positioned such that the device’s operator seems to actually be having eye contact with the user.

 Telepresence robots have a number of benefits over traditional telecommunications devices or non-robotic telepresence systems.
 For one, telepresence robots can drastically decrease travel costs for corporations that constantly implement them in lieu of travel to remote locations.

 Users of telepresence robots can remain present at the company headquarters and still attend meetings at offsite locations.
 By reducing travel, telepresence robots also cut down on CO2 emissions and help reduce a company’s carbon footprint.